bholben/Angular-SPA/README.md

 ###Template Structure

-The directory structure will look like this after running gulp.
+The directory structure will look like this after installing and running gulp.

 **Top Level**
 ```